Eagle syndrome: Surgical treatments

 A partial styloidectomy is the preferred approach.
 Repair of a damaged carotid artery is essential in order to prevent further neurological complications.
 Regrowth of the stylohyoid process and relapse being a common occurrence is debatable.
 Medical management may include the use of pain and anti-inflammatory medications, antidepressants, and/or corticosteroids.
 The overall success rate for treatment (medical or surgical) is about 80%.

 Epidemiology

 Approximately 4% of the general population have an elongated styloid process, and of these about 4% give rise to the symptoms of Eagle syndrome.
 Therefore, the incidence of stylohyoid syndrome may be about 0.16%.
-More recent studies have reported the incidence of styloid elongation to be as high as 54%.
+Studies have reported the incidence of styloid elongation in patients presenting with orthofacial pain to be as high as 54%.

-Patients with this syndrome tend to be between 30 and 50 years of age but it has been recorded in teenagers and in patients > 75 years old.
-It is more common in women, with a male:female ratio ~ 1:2.
+Patients with this syndrome tend to be between 30 and 50 years of age, but it has been recorded in teenagers and in patients > 75 years old.
+It is more common in women, with a male:female ratio ~ 1:3.